 Stone to Soil: If you live in South Florida, you know that our soil consists of limestone or builder's fill (crushed limestone) with the occasional pocket of sand, marl or muck.
 The residents of South Florida have managed to create beautiful landscapes by choosing plants adapted to growing in limestone or by altering the soil.
 Rocky soil can be altered by applying mulch.
 Mulch begins to solve poor soil problems from the moment it is applied and begins to decompose.
 The more mulch you put down, the better it is for your plants.
 The more times you mulch a year, the better it is for your soil.
 Over time, your applications of mulch will do several things.
 The acidic mulch will wear away at the limestone helping to create crevices and pockets in the rock which will be exploited by the roots of your landscape.
 Mulch can also provide a lower pH environment, which is more conducive to the uptake of nutrients, for the roots.
 The naturally high pH (averaging 7.8-8.1 pH) of our limestone based soil makes micro nutrients such as iron and manganese unavailable to plants.
 Your applications of mulch will decompose into rich, organic soil and will provide nutrients to your plants as the mulch breaks down.
 Mulch will also act as a sponge, absorbing water and nutrients that would normally run off of the limestone and into the aquifer.
 The ability of mulch to hold on to nutrients will allow you to apply less fertilizer and water while maintaining a high level of nutrition in your garden.

-Application: You should mulch to a depth of six to ten inches annually.
+Application: You should mulch to a depth of three to four inches annually.
 Never mulch next to the base of a plant; this can cause trunk and root diseases and overall health problems.
 Mulching too high next to plants can be avoided by simply pulling mulch away from a plant's base in a ring after the mulch has been applied.
 Extend mulch beds or rings laterally to a tree's furthest reaching limbs (drip-line).
 The greatest concentration of feeder roots occur at this point.

 There are many different types of mulch available to the homeowner.
 Melaleuca and Eucalyptus mulch are the most environmentally friendly as they do not use forested trees to produce their mulch.
 Leafy mulch will decompose faster than woody mulch.
 Any mulch will be beneficial to your plantings.
 Do not be afraid of mulch from tree trimmers.
 Worries of "weed seed" being delivered to your yard by deliveries of mulch are often exaggerated.
 Invasive seeds hidden in a mulch pile can be easily destroyed by composting the mulch before applying or by simply picking the weeds as they appear.
 It is possible to bring in citrus canker in tree trimmed mulch and citrus owners should be wary of mulch from an unknown source.